 Erin sensed the danger in what she was about to say, but chose not to back down.

-"How goes the battle?"
-He nodded toward the script.
+"How goes the battle?" the big man asked, nodding toward the script.

 "The script is all right, but otherwise its been quite a day," Erin replied mysteriously.